Celebrated magazine editor, Tina Brown, observed earlier this month that President Obama’s recent speeches raise more questions than they answer:

 He was silent for many days after the hastily prepared and poorly led funeral.
 It seemed to Em that minister, friends, and family were saying things about “heaven” and “God’s will” that were far off and out of grasp, something they only partially believed, like reluctant salesmen offering a product they never used themselves.

 It’s almost time for resolutions.
 Here’s a good one we’re sizing up: This year I will actively cultivate belief in the things I claim to believe.
-After all, nothing adds heft and durability to a batch of teaching-mentoring-discipling like conviction.
+After all, nothing adds heft and durability to teaching and mentoring like conviction.